-AFS 225 IDEAS OF FREEDOM, AFRICAN-AMERICAN HISTORY FROM 1877-PRESENT (Also HIS 225)
+AFS 225 IDEAS OF FREEDOM, AFRICAN-AMERICAN HISTORY FROM 1877-PRESENT

-■ Problem Solving & Critical Thinking Skills This course explores the African American struggle for freedom after Reconstruction.
+(Also HIS 225) (Writing Intensive)

-Of articular concern will be the economic, political, social and cultural struggles that African-Americans waged to secure freedom and justice in the face of racial segregation and injustice.
+This course explores the African American struggle for freedom after Reconstruction.
+Of particular concern will be the economic, political, social and cultural struggles that African-Americans waged to secure freedom and justice in the face of racial segregation and injustice.
 This is the second course in the African-American survey.
-1 c.u.
-Prerequisite: WRT 107 with a final grade of C- or better.